Getting Chores Done With Your ADHD Kid: A How-to Guide

 4. Arrange your shelves

 It’s also advisable to not just tell them what they need to do but also provide them with a written checklist.
 The inability to prioritize is a major factor that may affect your child’s ability to perform their chores.
 Having a checklist that defines clear steps for your child will help them get over this.
-Visual aids detailing these step by step procedures are particularly helpful in teaching them the proper way to perform their chores.
-As they grow up, they will need these less and less and for older kids, vocal instructions may be enough.
+Visual aids detailing these step-by-step procedures are particularly helpful in teaching them the proper way to perform their chores.
+As they grow up, they will need these less and less, and for older kids, vocal instructions may be enough.

 When cooking, the same concept helps when you teach.
 Keep a copy of the recipe on hand in a piece of paper.
 This way you and your child can go through the recipe step by step and provide your child with visual cues to focus on.
 Avoid using a tablet, or at least turn off all notifications when you use it, as notifications can disrupt the focus of your child.